tbielawa/Taboot/docs/rst/install.rst

 ----------------------

-Taboot uses `tito` for building RPM releases so you'll need to install it too to build RPMs that match whaat comes from the project.
+Taboot uses `tito` for building RPM releases so you'll need to install it too to build RPMs that match what comes from the project.

  #. tito
  #. python-devel